ustwo/android-boilerplate/README.md

 The same process can be used with `release.keystore.cipher` when you need to replace or change the keystore with your own details.

 ### CI setup
 For the secrets and keystore to be used by your CI server you will need to export the environment variable `CI_SECRETS_KEY` with the default key listed above or your own if you've re-encrypted the secrets and keystore yourself.
+You will also need to ensure that openssl is added as a dependency / installed by default.

 ## Updating gitignore
 The gitignore file is generated using [GitIgnore.io](https://gitignore.io) and using [Android and Intellij](https://www.gitignore.io/api/android,intellij) for the selected technologies.
 This allows for easy updating when tools are updated or otherwise when required.